Scalable and Adaptively Secure Any-Trust Distributed Key Generation and All-hands Checkpointing: Application to All-hands Checkpointing into Bitcoin

-In comparison, our approach (Pikachu) only requires 1 Bitcoin transaction for each checkpoint, and it is naturally free of single points of failure.
+In comparison, our approach (Pikachu) only requires 1 Bitcoin transaction for each checkpoint, since the transaction is uniquely created via threshold signing, and Bitcoin will only accept one transaction no matter how many validators try to publish it.
+It is naturally free of single points of failure.

-We compare the Bitcoin transaction fees for checkpointing per annum in Table \ref{tab:checkpointcost}. \textsf{Babylon(o.)} refers to the original checkpointing mechanism in Babylon, which has a single point of failure. \textsf{Babylon(s.)} refers to the secure version where a small committee (we set $s=20$) posts the checkpointing transactions into Bitcoin.
+We compare the Bitcoin transaction fees for checkpointing per annum in Table \ref{tab:checkpointcost}, where the cost of Babylon is for its secure version.
 Following \cite{TasTGKMY23}, we consider the checkpoint transactions to be created hourly.
-We assume, without loss of generality, that each Bitcoin transaction has 300 bytes, the transaction fee is 3 Satoshis per byte (as suggested in \cite{TasTGKMY23}), and the price of a Satoshi is 0.000273 USD \footnote{updated on Oct.
-16, 2023, from \url{https://coincodex.com/crypto/satoshi-sats/}}.
-We evaluate the cost for PoS chains with different numbers of validators: $2^7$ validators for small-scale PoS chains (like the ones in Cosmos \cite{Cosmos}), $2^{10}$validators for moderate-scale chains (like Polkadot\cite{Polkadot}), and $2^{12}$ validators for large-scale chains (like Filecoin \cite{Filecoin}).
+We assume, without loss of generality, each Bitcoin transaction has 300 bytes, the transaction fee is 14 Satoshi per byte (such that the transaction can be confirmed within six blocks as per \footnote{\url{https://btc.network/estimate}}), and the price of a Satoshi is 0.000708 USD \footnote{updated on Mar.
+31, 2024, from \url{https://coincodex.com/crypto/satoshi-sats/}}.
+We evaluate the cost for PoS chains with different numbers of validators: $2^7$ validators for small-scale PoS chains (like the ones in Cosmos \cite{Cosmos}), $2^{10}$validators for moderate-scale chains (like Polkadot\cite{Polkadot}), and $2^{12}$ validators for relatively large-scale chains (like Filecoin \cite{Filecoin}).